 Created By: ODHS

-At Point 5 you should be standing just beyond the Butcher’s shop and be opposite ‘The Lace Factory’ on the other side of the street.
+At Point of Interest No. 4 you should be standing just beyond the former Butcher’s shop (No. 55 High Street) and be situated opposite ‘The Lace Factory’ on the other side of the street.

 The site in the High Street (opposite) was vacant as the buildings had been destroyed by fire in 1924, so Harry employed local builder George Knight to erect in 1928 The Lace Factory, as it became known .
 Harry wanted a building ‘the like of which Olney has not seen before’ and George had to talk him out of Corinthian columns and other fanciful designs.